maydonat/webmethods-api-control-plane/articles/lifecycle/README.md

    API Control Plane is a centralized control and monitoring system that oversees and manages multiple runtimes such as API Gateway, Developer Portal, Microgateway, and so on deployed across multiple regions including cloud and on-premises environments.
-With API Control Plane, you can achieve comprehensive real-time monitoring, leveraging advanced analytics, and customizable dashboards to gain valuable insights from your data to make data-driven decisions and drive improvements in your organization.
+With API Control Plane, you can achieve comprehensive real-time monitoring, leveraging advanced analytics, and customizable dashboards to gain valuable insights from your data to make data-driven decisions and improvements in your organization.

 2. What are the deployment variants of API Control Plane?

    - **Cloud**
       - *SAAS Cloud*.
 Software AG hosts and manages API Control Plane on a cloud-based Software as a Service (SaaS) infrastructure.
-This fully managed deployment is the recommended choice for ease of management            and scalability.
+Opting for this fully managed deployment is the recommended choice for ease of management and scalability.
       - *Private Cloud*.
-If you prefer to deploy API Control Plane in your private cloud environment, you have the flexibility to choose between running the application in docker containers or kubernetes.
+If you prefer to deploy API Control Plane in private cloud environment, you have the flexibility to choose between running the application in docker containers or kubernetes.
    - **On-premises**.
 You can deploy API Control Plane using docker or helm.

-3. Where is API Control Plane hosted?<br>
+3. Where is API Control Plane Cloud hosted?<br>

    Software AG provisions API Control Plane on the Software AG Cloud platform exclusively in the *Azure West Europe* region (Netherlands).

-4. How can a customer request for a new API Control Plane tenant?<br>
+4. How can you request for a new API Control Plane tenant?<br>

    webMethods.io API Control Plane is available only for enterprise customers. webMethods.io API Control Plane tenants are provisioned to enterprise customers upon request.
 Contact Software AG support if you wish to subscribe to API Control Plane.

 5. What is the process for upgrading an API Control Plane tenant to a new version?<br>

-   API Control Plane tenants are automatically upgraded to the latest version by Software AG Cloud.
+   API Control Plane tenants are automatically upgraded to the latest version by Software AG Cloud Ops.

 6. What is the downtime for the upgrade process?